-1. Definition of a suspected case: presence of clinical manifestations of acute respiratory infection (temperature above 37.5 and one or more of the following symptoms: cough, shortness of breath, blood oxygen saturation (SpO2) ≤ 95%, sore throat, runny nose, loss of smell, loss of taste, conjunctivitis, weakness, headache, muscle pain, vomiting, diarrhoea, skin rash), in the absence of other known causes that explain the clinical picture without epidemiological history
+A suspected case of COVID-19 is identified by acute respiratory infection (temperature above 37.5 and one or more of the following symptoms: cough, shortness of breath, blood oxygen saturation (SpO2) ≤ 95%, sore throat, runny nose, loss of smell, loss of taste, conjunctivitis, weakness, headache, muscle pain, vomiting, diarrhoea, skin rash), in the absence of other known causes that explain the clinical picture independent of epidemiological history

 - return from a trip abroad 14 days before the onset of symptoms

-- close contact with persons under medical surveillance for COVID-19 over the past 14 days if the person became symptomatic
+- close contact with persons under observation for COVID-19 over the past 14 days, who subsequently fell ill

 - close contact history with a laboratory confirmed COVID-19 case over the past 14 days

 - professional contact with confirmed or suspected COVID-19 cases